 The Bursary issues College bills at the beginning of each term via email to your @cam.ac.uk address, with details of how to pay.
-Each bill includes the room rent, the Facilities Charge and the Minimum Meals Charge (MMC) see ‘Your College Bill Explained‘.
+Each bill includes the room rent and other charges, see ‘Your College Bill Explained‘.
 Those students who have not opted for a fee loan will also have to pay their Tuition Fee via the College, in termly instalments.
-This is then passed on to the University.
+The College then passes this on to the University.

 There is a separate College Fee, payable by those students who are not publicly funded.
 (These are mainly overseas students, those Home or EU students who have received public funds before, or those who do not qualify under the UK/EU residence criteria).
 This fee is for teaching and administration, and other general overheads of running the College.
 The fee sheet for the current year is available here.

-The bills at the start of the Lent and Easter Terms include additional charges, such as the Cafeteria meals for the previous term.
-The final bill, with these additional charges for the Easter Term, will be sent to your home address early in the summer vacation, except for final-year students who will be required to make a prepayment for the estimated amount.
+The final bill will be emailed to you early July.
 Please note that you cannot graduate if you still owe money to the College or to the University.
-Any adjustments and the return of key deposits and unused MMC will be made in mid-July.
+Any adjustments and the return of key deposits will be made in mid-July.